NervousGroove/SpellSpike/README.md

 	<meta name="viewport" content="width=device-width, initial-scale=1">
 	<title>SpellSpike Program</title>
 </head>
-<body onload=""> <!-- In the "On Load" Event, insert the functions you will use, to learn more, read the documentation on Github or on the official website. -->
+<body onload="print()"> <!-- In the "On Load" Event, insert the functions you will use, to learn more, read the documentation on Github or on the official website. -->

 <!-- Your Code: -->
 	<script type="text/javascript">
+p = "Hello Word"
 	</script>

 <!-- Scripts: -->